Spiritual Movies Good For Your Soul

 Despite its age it holds up so well that it has even prompted a prequel in 2019 called The Dark Crystal: Age of Resistance (on Netflix, but not as good as the original movie, in my opinion.)

-This is a 3 hour miniseries about the epic legend of King Arthur and his court at Camelot.
+A 3 hour miniseries about the epic legend of King Arthur and his court at Camelot.
 The story is told by Morgaine LaFay, Arthur’s sorceress and protectress of the kingdom.
 But all the legendary characters such as Lancelot, Merlin, and the Lady of the Lake play a part in this epic drama.

 The parting of the mists and going from one world to another is unforgettable!